[Last updated December 16, 2024]

 Tax-deductible medical expenses

-Those who want to include tax-deductible expenses can consider many medical costs.
+Many medical costs can be tax-deductible expenses.
 Per the IRS, medical expenses include “the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and for the purpose of affecting any part or function of the body.”
 Taxpayers, including older adults, may only deduct medical and dental expenses exceeding 7.5% of their annual adjusted gross income.
 The IRS defines adjusted gross income as your total gross income minus adjustments like retirement contributions, alimony payments, or student loan interest.

 You may claim expenses for yourself and your spouse or dependents if you were married or provided support to them when the services were rendered or when you paid for them.